Patryk Laurent, Ph.D.

 Below is an assortment of my projects outside of my current work.

 • Brains and AI for Home/Consumer Electronics.
-I led the development of a "brain in a box" that worked by monitoring Wifi and IR commands sent by users and learning to associate those commands with visual inputs.
+I led the development of a "brain in a box" that worked by monitoring Wifi and IR commands sent by users to nearby devices and learning to associate those commands with visual inputs.
 After several pairings, the devices could appear to react autonomously.
 For example, a TV could be "taught" to pause when someone stood up from the couch (patent 1, patent 2).
 Similarly, with this "brain in a box" nearby, remote controlled toys could be "taught" to approach target objects in view of the box's camera (patent 3, patent 4).

 • Domain-Specific Language for Neural Networks.
 In 2012 I designed a domain-specific language called NNQL (the Neural Network Query Language).
 The idea was to enable researchers to describe and run neural networks using a familiar SQL-like syntax.
 This project was implemented as an "internal DSL" in Scala.
 So a user could write, directly into their code, commands like: